Find Affordable College Courses

 70% Women

-Lock Haven University comes in at #16 on our list of the most popular colleges offering bachelor's degrees in health professions and related clinical sciences.
-Each year, around 3,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,716 per year, while in-state graduate students, on average, pay $9,288 per year.
-During the 2020-2021 academic year, 77 people received their bachelor's degree in health professions and related clinical sciences from LHU.
-About 70% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
+The 15th most popular school in the country for other health professions and related clinical sciences majors who are seeking their bachelor's degree is LIU Post.
+Each year, around 15,000 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $39,458 per year, while in-state graduate students, on average, pay $24,336 per year.
+During the most recent year for which we have data, 80 people received their bachelor's degree in other health professions and related clinical sciences from LIU Post.
+About 70% of this group were women, and 60% were students from an underrepresented racial-ethnic group.

 #16